 Alicia Fraser is the VP of Engineering, Capital and Support Services.
-Before joining OCWA, Alicia held numerous roles including 10 years as a consulting engineer, where she designed and managed water and wastewater plants upgrades throughout Ontario and 5 years with the City of Toronto managing the Basement Flooding Protection Program.
+Before joining OCWA, Alicia held numerous roles including 10 years as a consulting engineer, where she designed and project managed water and wastewater plants upgrades throughout Ontario and 5 years with the City of Toronto managing the Basement Flooding Protection Program.

 As the VP of Engineering, Capital and Support Services, Alicia’s job entails guiding the team, providing technical expertise and providing capital solutions support to OCWA's operations so that they can deliver total solutions to our clients.

 Richard Junkin has been with OCWA since its inception in 1993, most recently as the Regional Hub Manager for the Region of Waterloo.
 A certified water and wastewater operator, Richard brings more than 20 years of valuable operational experience to his role as VP.
 He is a former member of OCWA’s emergency response team, having been involved in several emergency response efforts across Ontario.
 Richard is also proud to have been part of the OCWA Jets, the Agency’s award-winning Operations Challenge team.

 Robin Kind, Executive Vice President and General Counsel